NCAR/geocat-ncomp/INSTALLATION.md

-Also, note that the Conda package manager automatically installs all `required` dependencies, meaning it is not necessary to explicitly install Python, NumPy, Xarray, or Dask when creating an envionment.
+Also, note that the Conda package manager automatically installs all `required` dependencies, meaning it is not necessary to explicitly install Python, NumPy, Xarray, or Dask when creating an environment.
 Although packages like Matplotlib are often used with GeoCAT-ncomp, they are considered `optional` dependencies and must be explicitly installed.